v-rajagt/IntuneDocs/intune/protect/certficates-pfx-configure.md

   - Install the PFX Certificate Connector for Microsoft Intune on your server.
   - To automatically receive important updates, ensure firewalls are open that allow the connector to contact **autoupdate.msappproxy.net** on port **443**.

-  For more information about network endpoints that Intune and the connector must be able to access, see [Network endpoints for Microsoft Intune](../fundamentals/intune-endpoints.md).
+  For more information about network endpoints that Intune and the connector access, see [Network endpoints for Microsoft Intune](../fundamentals/intune-endpoints.md).

 - **Windows Server**:
   You use a Windows Server to host: